apache/celix/documents/components.md

 TODO explain that a component will be suspended with service dependency on suspend strategy, a matching service update and if there is a svc inject callback configured.
 TODO check also start/stop method?

+# TODOs

+overview of function (e.g. setFilter for dependencies, etc)